projectdelphai/patchneux/README.md

 ---------
 Install ant.

-To start the server:
+To start the server, enter the server directory and run:

     ant run

-To start the client:
+To start the client, enter the client directory and run:

     java Client